 Like noise pollution, as well as being annoying, city lights can disrupt the habits of animals such as birds and moths (as well as nocturnal mammals like badgers).
 They rely on the daily cycles of light and darkness to regulate their internal clock, navigate, and source food.

-Newly planted trees have helped reduce the effect of pollution all over the world, including at our sites in Kenya.
+Newly planted trees have helped reduce the effect of pollution all over the world.

 9. Trees Fight Climate Change